rosieRRRRR/UDC/README.md

 ## **Status of This Memo (Informative)**

-This document specifies **User Controlled Intelligence (UCI)**, an admission-control architecture for AI behaviour.
+This document specifies **User-Defined Control (UDC)**, an admission-control architecture for AI behaviour.

 Distribution of this memo is unlimited.

-UCI is **not** a model, **not** an alignment framework, **not** an agent system, and **not** a provider moderation policy.
+UDC is **not** a model, **not** an alignment framework, **not** an agent system, and **not** a provider moderation policy.
-It defines a **user-controlled enforcement layer** that determines which AI behaviours are admissible before they reach users or downstream systems.
+It defines a **user-defined enforcement layer** that determines which AI behaviours are admissible before they reach users or downstream systems.

 **Implementation Status (Informative).**
-UCI defines the enforcement mechanism that enables user control; user-facing tooling and interfaces are intentionally out of scope for this specification.
+UDC defines the enforcement mechanism that enables user control; user-facing tooling and interfaces are intentionally out of scope for this specification.

 ---

 ## **1. Abstract (Normative)**

-User Controlled Intelligence (UCI) defines a deterministic, user-owned behavioural admission layer for AI systems.
+User-Defined Control (UDC) defines a deterministic, user-owned behavioural admission layer for AI systems.
 All AI outputs and action proposals are treated as **untrusted proposals**.
-Behaviour is admitted **only if** it satisfies explicit, user-controlled **Behavioural Admissibility Rules (BAR)**.
+Behaviour is admitted **only if** it satisfies explicit, user-defined **Behavioural Admissibility Rules (BAR)**.

-UCI does not modify model weights, does not prevent model drift, and does not grant execution authority.
+UDC does not modify model weights, does not prevent model drift, and does not grant execution authority.
 Instead, it ensures that behavioural changes, contextual manipulation, and probabilistic variance do not reach the user **unless explicitly allowed**.

 ---